Tilings in graphons: The theory of tilings in graphons

-The \emph{size} of an $F$-tiling $\mathfrak{t}$ is $\|\mathfrak{t}\|=\int\mathfrak{t}(x_{1},\ldots,x_{k})\;\mathrm{d}\nu^{k}$.
-The \emph{$F$-tiling number} of $W$, denoted by $\TIL(F,W)$, is the supremum of sizes over all $F$-tilings in $W$. \end{defn} A couple of remarks is in place.
+A couple of remarks is in place.
 First, if $F$ and $F'$ are copies of the same graph on the vertex set $[k]$ with the vertex-labels permuted we can get an $F'$-tiling from an $F$-tiling by permuting the corresponding coordinates.
 Second, observe that the definition does not depend on the values of $W$, only on $\SUPPORT W$.
 Third, we have $\TIL(F,W)\le\frac{1}{k}$.
 This is a counterpart to the finite statement $\TIL(F,G)\le\frac{v(G)}{k}$.
 Fourth, the supremum in the definition of $\TIL(F,W)$ need not be attained.
 An example is given in Proposition~\ref{prop:examplenotattained}.
 Fifth, when $W_{G}$ is a representation of a finite graph $G$, we have $\FTIL(F,G)=v(G)\TIL(F,W_{G})$ (we emphasize that the relevant graph parameter is $\FTIL(F,G),$ not $\TIL(F,G)$).
 While this would easily follow from tools we develop later (specifically, from Proposition~\ref{prop:FCOVgraphFCOV} and Theorem~\ref{thm:LPdualityGraphons}), here we give a self-contained proof. \begin{prop} Suppose that $F$ and $G$ are finite graphs and that $W_{G}$ is a graphon representation of $G$.
 Let $n$ be the number of vertices of $G$.
-Then we have $\FTIL(F,G)=n\cdot\TIL(F,W_{G})$. \end{prop} \begin{proof} Let us assume that the vertex set of $G$ is $V(G)=[n]$.
-Let us consider the partition $\Omega=\Omega_{1}\sqcup\ldots\sqcup\Omega_{n}$ of the space that hosts $W_{G}$ into sets representing the individual vertices of~$G$.
+Then we have $\FTIL(F,G)=n\cdot\TIL(F,W_{G})$. \end{prop}